Edith Wilson: Later years

-Upon leaving the White House in March 1921, Edith and the former president moved into a home on S Street NW in Washington, D.C..
-There she cared for him until his death on February 3, 1924.
+Upon leaving the White House in March 1921, Edith and Woodrow Wilson moved into a home on S Street NW in Washington, D.C.
+There she cared for the former president until his death on February 3, 1924.
 In subsequent years, she headed the Woman's National Democratic Club's board of governors when the club opened formally in 1924 and published her memoir in 1939.

 On December 8, 1941, the day after Japan's attack on Pearl Harbor, President Franklin D. Roosevelt asked Congress to declare war, taking pains to draw a link with Wilson's April 1917 declaration of war.
 Edith Wilson was present during Roosevelt's address to Congress.
 On April 14, 1945, she attended Roosevelt's funeral at the White House.
-She later attended the January 20, 1961, inauguration of President John F. Kennedy.
+She later attended the January 20, 1961 inauguration of President John F. Kennedy.

 Edith Wilson died of congestive heart failure on December 28, 1961, at age 89.
 She was to have been the guest of honor that day at the dedication ceremony for the Woodrow Wilson Bridge across the Potomac River between Maryland and Virginia, on what would have been her husband's 105th birthday.
 She was buried next to her husband at the Washington National Cathedral.